Frequently Asked Questions

 Our cheeses are low in fat and salt which is great for anyone watching their diet!
 The soft cheese has a fat content of between 14% for the Divine to 18.2% for the Log and Original.
-All the nutritional information for our cheeses are listed on the website.

 Please store in cheese paper or greaseproof paper.
 We do not create a synthetic rind to put on our soft St. Tola range (logs, crottin and slices).
 Instead we develop a natural geotritum mould rind and this grows as the cheese matures.
 It works to protect the cheese and enhance the flavour.
 As in all good artisanal cheeses, other natural moulds, usually green or blue, may also develop, but these cause no harm.
 Many cheese lovers actually look for these moulds before they purchasing!
 The rind is just removed before the cheese is consumed or used for cooking.